DiamondLightSource/bluefly/docs/index.rst

     # do anything about it yet
     fly_device.stage()
     # Store the flyscan trajectory and duration of each point
-    # Doesn't need to be done many times if the fly_device is the same
+    # Doesn't need to be done many times if the trajectory is the same
     generator = CompoundGenerator(
         generators=[
             LineGenerator("ty", "mm", 0, 1, 2),